Omega0x013/bitfield/README.md

 # bitfield

+**Archive**: This code is dedicated to the public domain, you are free to use or extend it however you see fit.

 Comprehensive Bit Field library - I'm trying to assemble a set of libraries related to basic bit field functions in as many languages as possible.

 ## Current Languages